CalAIM Resources for Providers

 Q: Are CS providers required to submit authorization for services?

-A: Yes, approved authorizations are required before rendering services.
+A: Yes, approved authorizations may be required before rendering services.
 To submit an authorization, you will use the provider portal.
+Please refer to the CS authorization guides under Forms and Tools > Community Supports or the most current prior authorization list for additional information.

 Q: Will there always be members within the file?